Meet The Guides of Eagle Lakes Ranch

-Darryl has been guiding for the Bernsen family for 37 seasons.
+Darryl has been guiding for the Bernsen family since 1976.
 He is one of the most loyal guys you will ever meet.
 Hunt with him and you will be friends for life!
 “Switch Hitter” Hunts both ducks and geese with equal abilities, and is always one of our top duck producers.

 Nickname: “Rackin Rodney”

 Rod has been a part time guide for Eagle Lakes for over 30 years.
 He is an extremely talented duck guide and thinks that geese are the scum of the earth.

 Funny Story: Rod was on a goose hunt that was being filmed for a television program.
 The hunt took place on the edge of a field on top of a hill.
 Some geese came in and Rod proceeded to fall off his bucket tumbling all the way to the base of the hill.
 He still swears he threw a triple on honks on his way down.